leo-colisson/proof-at-the-end/README.md

 - `custom defaults`: style that is empty (contains only the option you sent to the package) that is overwritten and loaded right after `defaults`.
 Useful if you want to overwrite the default.

+## Contributions

+Feel free to contribute and send pull requests!